NithishBhat/Minimum-Cost-Optical-Fiber-Routing-with-Prim-s-Algorithm/README.md

 # Note:
-This project was a part of  Northeastern's MSCS CS5800. its was a group project , but i am going to include the part of the project i was responsible for.
-That is the coding  of prims and runtime measurements.
-The overall project was to find the Minimum-Cost-Optical-Fiber-Routing with 2 different algorithms and then comapre the efficiences of them both and the accuracy of the final minimum spanning tree. we were given 2 weeks to complete the project. but i had to get it done in one week to meet the testing and documentation deadline.
+This project was a part of Northeastern's MSCS CS5800.
+It was a group project, but I am going to include the part of the project I was responsible for.
+That is the coding of Prim's and runtime measurements.
+The overall project was to find the Minimum-Cost-Optical-Fiber-Routing with 2 different algorithms and then compare the efficiencies of them both and the accuracy of the final minimum spanning tree.
+We were given 2 weeks to complete the project, but I had to get it done in one week to meet the testing and documentation deadline.